 The UFC made the fight official on Thursday.
 Dana White confirmed that Rousey will defend the UFC 135lb. women’s championship against Liz Carmouche at UFC 157.
 The fight is not just the first signed female fight in UFC history but the first female MMA fight to headline a pay-per-view event ever!
 In other words, this is a historic event.

 The news comes 24 hours after the UFC’s own Brazilian website listed Rousey vs. Cristiane Cyborg Santos as the headliner for UFC 157.
-Lines were obviously crossed somewhere as Cyborg later told reporters that while they were negotiating, she wouldn’t be ready to make 135 ..click here to read more
+Lines were obviously crossed somewhere as Cyborg later told reporters that while they were negotiating, ..click here to read more

 Cristiane Cyborg Santos, dana white, Liz Carmouche, Miesha Tate, Ronda Rousey, Tito Ortiz, UFC 157